gante/mmWave-localization-learning/non_tracking/README.md

-# ML Training
+# Single Beamformed Fingerprint Estimates

-This folder contains the core of the project.
+This folder contains the files related to single beamformed fingerprint estimates.
 To train the system, follow the steps below

 ## Running Sequence